nicksnlp/nicksnlp.github.io/cmdline_course.md

 ## Week 1
 Basic intro.
-Well, the first week teaches you to walk, and to navigate your system, using command line and the pipeline e.g.:
+Well, the first week teaches you to walk, and to navigate your system, using command line and the pipeline, e.g.:

 ```
 cat file.txt | sort